Mark 12

 For Mark 12:18-27, see Comments Matthew 22:23-32 and Luke 20:27-40.

 Mark 12:24.
 “Jesus said to them, Do you not because of this err...”
-They don’t know by the heart knowledge, and without the heart knowledge, they will never understand the Scripture.
-The Lord has many places of warning for these types of people: the ones who use the head to control the heart will never have deep knowledge according to the teaching of the Scripture.
+They don’t know that, by head knowledge alone, without heart knowledge, they will never understand the Scripture.
+Those who use the head to control the heart will never have the deep knowledge, according to the teaching of the Scripture.
+The Bible contains many warnings for people like this.

 Mark 12:27.
 “He is not the God of the dead, but of the living.”
-Luke 20:38 adds, “For all live to Him.
+Luke 20:38 adds, “For all live to Him.”
 The Lord Jesus tells us that no one who is in front of the Lord is dead.
-Don’t forget He is the Living God, and all are alive in front of Him.
-That is why when the Bible refers to the Lord, it always refers to Him as the God of the living because no one dies that can come and be in front of Him; they are living spirits.
+Don’t forget that the Lord is the Living God and all are alive in front of Him.
+That is why, when the Bible refers to the Lord, it always calls Him the God of the living, because no one who can come to be in front of Him dies; they are all living spirits.

-Q: How is the Lord’s answer here related to the resurrection of the body?
-A: The Lord’s answer here does not relate to the resurrection of the body yet; it relates to the living souls waiting.
-At the second coming of the Holy Son, all bodies that have died in the Lord will be raised up at that time.
-The Lord will give them a new heavenly body, and that is why, as believers, you should not cremate your body.
+Q: How does the Lord’s answer relate to the resurrection of the body?
+A: The Lord’s answer here does not yet relate to the resurrection of the body; it relates to the living souls waiting.
+At the second coming of the Holy Son, all those who have died in the Lord will be raised up at that time.
+And the Lord will give them a new heavenly body, and that is why, as believers, you should not cremate your body.
 You come from the ground, so let your body return to the ground.
-At the return of the Lord Jesus, all the souls that died in the name of the Lord will return back to receive judgment in front of the Father, but not in this flesh body.
+At the return of the Lord Jesus, all those souls who have died in the name of the Lord will return, but not in their earthly flesh body, to receive judgment in front of the Father.
 The flesh of sin is not there; this flesh is full of sin, and it can’t be in front of the Father.
-But if you have been baptized in the name of the Father, and of the Son Jesus Christ, and of the Holy Spirit, you can be in front of the Father in your new heavenly body.
-The heavenly body resembles our earthly body but is not the same; it looks alike but not the same.
+But if you have been baptized in the name of His Son, you can be in front of the Father in your new heavenly body.
+The heavenly body resembles our earthly body, but is not the same; it looks alike but not the same.

 Mark 12:26-27.
-Q: Does the Lord Jesus here really answer the question about raising from the dead?
-A: Those that died already but come in front of God, have they been raised or not?
-This answer here talks about resurrection, but resurrection in the body there is only one that is raised in the body.
-There is only one that can be resurrected in the earthly body, and that is the Lord Jesus.
-The Lord’s body never decayed; all the rest of humans have decayed; therefore, all others are resurrected in the body but not in the body of the earth.
+Q: Does the Lord Jesus truly address the question of rising from the dead in this passage?
+A: Those who have already died but come in front of God, are they raised or not?
+This answer here talks about resurrection, but as for the resurrection in the body, there is only One who has been risen in the body of flesh.
+There is only One who can be resurrected in an earthly body, and that is the Lord Jesus.
+The Lord Jesus’ body never decayed; all other humans’ bodies decay after death.
+Therefore, all other humans who died in the Lord are resurrected into a body, but not in the body of the earth.
 In that time, there will be a different kind of body, a heavenly body.

-Q: Should a Christian cremate their body?
-A: To not cremate is in order to respect the Lord: the things that the Lord has created cannot be destroyed entirely.
-If God used the dirt to create humans, the dirt should go back to dirt, and that is why we should not cremate our dead bodies.
+Q: Should Christians choose cremation?
+A: Not cremating it demonstrates respect for the Lord.
+The things that the Lord has created cannot be destroyed completely.
+If the Lord God Almighty used dirt to create humans, the dirt should go back to dirt, and that is why we should not cremate our dead bodies.

 Mark 12:24.
 “Jesus said to them, Do you not because of this err...”
-They don’t know by the heart knowledge, and without the heart knowledge, they will never understand the Scripture.
-The Lord has many places of warning for these types of people: the ones who use the head to control the heart will never have deep knowledge according to the teaching of the Scripture.
+They don’t know that, by head knowledge alone, without heart knowledge, they will never understand the Scripture.
+Those who use the head to control the heart will never have the deep knowledge, according to the teaching of the Scripture.
+The Bible contains many warnings for people like this.

 Mark 12:27.
 “He is not the God of the dead, but of the living.”
-Luke 20:38 adds, “For all live to Him.
+Luke 20:38 adds, “For all live to Him.”
 The Lord Jesus tells us that no one who is in front of the Lord is dead.
-Don’t forget He is the Living God, and all are alive in front of Him.
-That is why when the Bible refers to the Lord, it always refers to Him as the God of the living because no one dies that can come and be in front of Him; they are living spirits.
+Don’t forget that the Lord is the Living God and all are alive in front of Him.
+That is why, when the Bible refers to the Lord, it always calls Him the God of the living, because no one who can come to be in front of Him dies; they are all living spirits.

-Q: How is the Lord’s answer here related to the resurrection of the body?
-A: The Lord’s answer here does not relate to the resurrection of the body yet; it relates to the living souls waiting.
-At the second coming of the Holy Son, all bodies that have died in the Lord will be raised up at that time.
-The Lord will give them a new heavenly body, and that is why, as believers, you should not cremate your body.
+Q: How does the Lord’s answer relate to the resurrection of the body?
+A: The Lord’s answer here does not yet relate to the resurrection of the body; it relates to the living souls waiting.
+At the second coming of the Holy Son, all those who have died in the Lord will be raised up at that time.
+And the Lord will give them a new heavenly body, and that is why, as believers, you should not cremate your body.
 You come from the ground, so let your body return to the ground.
-At the return of the Lord Jesus, all the souls that died in the name of the Lord will return back to receive judgment in front of the Father, but not in this flesh body.
+At the return of the Lord Jesus, all those souls who have died in the name of the Lord will return, but not in their earthly flesh body, to receive judgment in front of the Father.
 The flesh of sin is not there; this flesh is full of sin, and it can’t be in front of the Father.
-But if you have been baptized in the name of the Father, and of the Son Jesus Christ, and of the Holy Spirit, you can be in front of the Father in your new heavenly body.
-The heavenly body resembles our earthly body but is not the same; it looks alike but not the same.
+But if you have been baptized in the name of His Son, you can be in front of the Father in your new heavenly body.
+The heavenly body resembles our earthly body, but is not the same; it looks alike but not the same.

 Mark 12:26-27.
-Q: Does the Lord Jesus here really answer the question about raising from the dead?
-A: Those that died already but come in front of God, have they been raised or not?
-This answer here talks about resurrection, but resurrection in the body there is only one that is raised in the body.
-There is only one that can be resurrected in the earthly body, and that is the Lord Jesus.
-The Lord’s body never decayed; all the rest of humans have decayed; therefore, all others are resurrected in the body but not in the body of the earth.
+Q: Does the Lord Jesus truly address the question of rising from the dead in this passage?
+A: Those who have already died but come in front of God, are they raised or not?
+This answer here talks about resurrection, but as for the resurrection in the body, there is only One who has been risen in the body of flesh.
+There is only One who can be resurrected in an earthly body, and that is the Lord Jesus.
+The Lord Jesus’ body never decayed; all other humans’ bodies decay after death.
+Therefore, all other humans who died in the Lord are resurrected into a body, but not in the body of the earth.
 In that time, there will be a different kind of body, a heavenly body.

-Q: Should a Christian cremate their body?
-A: To not cremate is in order to respect the Lord: the things that the Lord has created cannot be destroyed entirely.
-If God used the dirt to create humans, the dirt should go back to dirt, and that is why we should not cremate our dead bodies.
+Q: Should Christians choose cremation?
+A: Not cremating it demonstrates respect for the Lord.
+The things that the Lord has created cannot be destroyed completely.
+If the Lord God Almighty used dirt to create humans, the dirt should go back to dirt, and that is why we should not cremate our dead bodies.

 And one of the scribes having come up, having heard them debating together, having seen that He answered them well, he asked Him , Which commandment is the first of all?